-If you want to keep your device secure in communal environments, your best bet is to understand how to stop unauthorized access in the first place.
+If you want to keep your device secure in communal environments, your best bet is to stop unauthorized access in the first place.
 Still, there’s some detective work you can do if you suspect someone else has been using your device.

 Since prevention is better than a cure, you ideally want to prevent others from accessing your laptop in the first place.
 A simple way to do that is to lock your laptop behind a password whenever you step away from it.

-On macOS, you can get back to the lock screen at any point by opening the Apple menu and choosing Lock Screen, or hitting the keyboard shortcut Shift+Apple+Q. It’s straightforward on Windows, too.
-From the Start menu, click the “user” button (the avatar icon), then choose Lock.
+On macOS, you can get back to the lock screen at any point by opening the Apple menu and choosing Lock Screen, or hitting the keyboard shortcut Ctrl+Cmd+Q. It’s straightforward on Windows, too.
+From the Start menu, click your avatar, then choose Lock.
 Alternatively, the Win+L keyboard shortcut works as well.

-If you keep leaving your desk in a hurry or you just always forget to lock your computer when you step away from it, set your laptop to lock itself after a certain amount of idle time.
-On macOS, open the Apple menu and pick System Preferences, then go to Security & Privacy, and General, where you’ll check the Require password box.
-Here, you’ll also be able to set the idle time duration.
+If you keep leaving your desk in a hurry or just always forget to lock your computer when you step away from it, set your laptop to lock itself after a certain amount of idle time.
+On macOS, open the Apple menu and pick System Settings, then scroll down to Lock Screen.
+Find the option to Require password after screen saver begins or display is turned off, and use the dropdown menu to choose exactly when your computer will lock itself after it’s been idle.
+You can use the options and dropdown menus right above this to change the time it takes for a screen saver to appear or the display to turn off.

-To automatically lock Windows, click the Settings cog on the Start menu, then go to Accounts and Sign-in options to make sure the Require sign-in option is set to When PC wakes up from sleep.
-To set idle time duration, go to Settings and pick System then Power & sleep.
+On Windows 10, open the Start menu and hit the cog icon to access your settings.
+From there, go to Accounts > Sign-in options and make sure the Require sign-in option is set to When PC wakes up from sleep.
+To set idle time duration, go to your settings and pick System, followed by Power & sleep.

-How long you set this for is up to you—a shorter idle time is better for security and battery life, but also means your computer might lock itself while you’re still in front of it if you haven’t touched the keyboard or mouse for a few minutes.
+The duration of your PC’s various sleep and idle options is up to you—a shorter time is better for security and battery life, but also means your computer might lock itself while you’re still in front of it if you haven’t touched the keyboard or mouse for a few minutes.
 Start with something around five minutes, and adjust it if you feel that time is too short.

 Check for recent activity

 Start with your web browser and call up the browsing history to see if someone else has left a trace.
-From the Chrome menu, go to History, then History again; from the Firefox menu, choose Library, then History; from the Microsoft Edge menu, choose History, then Manage history; and from the Safari menu on macOS, choose History, then Show All History.
+From the Chrome menu (three vertical dots in the top right corner of your browser), go to History, then History again; from the Firefox menu (three lines), choose History, then Manage history; from the Microsoft Edge menu (three dots), choose History, then either All to view recent pages in a dropdown menu or the three dots in the top right of that menu followed by Open history page; and from the Safari toolbar on macOS, choose History, then Show All History.

 Most programs on your computer have some kind of history or recent files list.
 In Microsoft Word, for example, click File, Open, then Recent.
 In Adobe Photoshop, you can choose File and Open Recent.
 Whatever the applications on your system, you should be able to find similar options.

 If you’re not sure what program a would-be laptop infiltrator might have used, check the file system—your intruder might have left something behind on the desktop or in your computer’s download folder, but you can dig deeper, too.
 On macOS, open Finder from the dock, then switch to the Recents tab to see all the files that have been edited lately.
-There’s a similar screen on Windows too, accessible by opening File Explorer and clicking Quick Access.
+There’s a similar screen on Windows too, accessible by opening File Explorer and clicking Quick Access (this may appear by default).

-If you want to dig into absolutely everything that’s happened on your laptop recently, you can, though the utilities involved are quite difficult to decipher and you might have to run a few web searches to make sense of the information that’s presented.
+You can dig into absolutely everything that’s happened on your laptop or desktop recently, but the utilities involved are quite difficult to decipher.
+You might have to run a few web searches to make sense of the information they provide.
+The utilities will also log all system actions, including those taken by the computer itself.
+Just because you see activity at a time you weren’t around doesn’t mean someone tampered with your device—it could have run a task itself.

-On macOS, you can do this in Console—find it by opening Spotlight (Cmd+Space) then typing “console” into the box.
-This will give you a comprehensive list of everything happening on your computer, but you can narrow down the entries via the Search box.
+On macOS, you can do so with the Console—find it by opening Spotlight (Cmd+Space) then typing “console” into the box.
+If you don’t see anything, you’ll have to click Start streaming to begin viewing system log messages, but this may slow down your computer.
+These logs will give you a comprehensive list of everything happening on your computer, and you can narrow down the entries via the Search box.
 Type “wake up” into the box to see all the times your Mac has woken up from sleep, for example.

 Over on Windows, you have Event Viewer—look for it in the taskbar search box.
 Again, it’ll provide you with a mass of information, presented in mostly technical language.
-Right-click on System under Windows logs, then choose Power-Troubleshooter from the Event Sources drop-down and click OK.
-This should present you with a list of all the times your laptop was woken up.
+Click the right-pointing arrow next to Windows Logs to view a number of subcategories, select System and then right-click System.
+Choose Filter Current Log, find the Event sources dropdown menu, select Power-Troubleshooter and click OK.
+This should present you with a list of all the times your laptop woke up.

 Get some extra help from apps

 If you’re serious about catching laptop snoopers in the act, some third-party software might be in order.
 One of the best we’ve come across is Spytech Realtime-Spy, which works for Windows or macOS through a simple web interface.
-You can test out a demo version online here.
+You can test out a demo version online, too.

 The program shows you the apps that have been used, the websites that have been visited, and the connections that have been made on your computer.
-It will even take screenshots for you and record individual key presses.
-It’s a comprehensive package but it will set you back $80 per year.
+It will even take screenshots and record individual key presses.
+It’s a comprehensive package but will set you back $80 per year.

-Another option is Refog Keylogger, which concentrates mainly on logging keystrokes on your laptop’s keyboard, but which also monitors web usage and takes screenshots.
-The software costs $19 for Windows or macOS, but there’s a free trial if you want to test it first.
+Another option is Refog, which concentrates mainly on logging keystrokes on your laptop’s keyboard, but which also monitors web usage and takes screenshots.
+The software costs about $30 per month for Windows or macOS, but there’s a free trial if you want to test it first.

 While these programs can alert you to potential snoopers, they can also be used to spy on other people.
 Of course, we’d strongly advise against doing this.
 Otherwise, you’re the creep.